 Don’t Treat It Like a Bathtub

 Hot tubs aren’t intended to be used as a bathtub, especially when it comes to soap and suds of any kind.
 This can cause costly damages and a major foam issue.
 Never add bubble bath, shampoo, detergent or any other soap product.
 Also, jumping into your tub when you’re sweaty or dirty can destroy your water balance and overwhelm your filter cartridge.
+Therefore it is important to not use your hot tub as a bubble bath.

 The cost of hot tub maintenance is cheaper than pricey repairs you could have avoided.
 To keep your hot tub safe, sanitary and cost-efficient, never: